sendjmoon/bitmap-transformer/README.md

 # Bitmap Transformer
-This project uses Node.js to change a bitmap image's color by manipulating hex values collected from buffered data.
+This project uses Node.js and asynchronous code to change a bitmap image's color by manipulating hex values collected from buffered data.
 Currently, it has the ability to invert the color palette of a given image and output the inverted result.

 ## Code Example
 Below is a snippet of code for one of the modules.
 It reads buffer data from a file using the file system module of Node.
 Then, it uses a callback function to specify the designated transformation.
 Finally, it accepts a string to name the new file with.